bsstoner/scripted/readme.md

 # scripted.js

-  tiny js lib for handling time-based scripted functionality
+  quick & dirty js lib for handling time-based scripted functionality

+  NOTE: because of the single-threaded-ness of javascript and unavailability of a high precision timer, this won't be extremely precise, but is good enough for a lot of basic scheduling.

 ## Usage